bmcandr/lis-bootcamp/docs/LIS-on-NCCS-discover.md

     % cd $HOME
     ```

 2. We suggest that you start with a clean login environment.
-To do so, move your `.profile` and, assuming you are using bash, `.bashrc` files to another directory for safekeeping.
-(If your `.bashrc` file does not run any `module load` commands nor sets any critical environment variables like `$PATH` or `$LD_LIBRARY_PATH`, then you should be safe leaving your `.bashrc` file alone.)
+First, move your `.profile` and, assuming you are using bash, `.bashrc` files to a backup directory for safekeeping.

     ```sh
-    % mkdir profile_temp
+    % mkdir profile_backup
-    % mv .profile .bashrc profile_temp/
+    % mv .profile .bashrc profile_backup/
     ```

+    If your `.bashrc` file does not run any `module load` commands or set any critical environment variables like `$PATH` or `$LD_LIBRARY_PATH` then you should be safe leaving your `.bashrc` file alone.

-3. Create a new `.profile` file in your `$HOME` directory...
+3. Using a text editor, create a new `.profile` file in your `$HOME` directory that contains:

-    ```sh
-    % vim .profile
-    ```

-    ...and add the following to it:

     ```sh
     # This file is read each time a login shell is started.